 The most important decision you will make about your basement finishing project is who to trust to do the work.
 Unlike other basement finishing contractors who may come and go Pioneer Basement Solutions was established in Northeast Ohio in 1979.
 Our team of professionals delivers award winning customer service.

-Check out our reviews on Home Advisor by clicking the badge below:
+Check out our reviews on Home Advisor or Angie’s List by clicking the badges below:

 Start with a dry basement and solid foundation